opentrustlabs/opentrust-identity/README.md

 ## Introduction

-This is an IAM tool that implements the OIDC specification.
+OpenTrust Identity is an IAM tool that implements the OIDC specification.
 It also contains features for managing tenants, clients, asymmetric keys, authorization groups, authentication groups, rate limits (aka throttling), federating with 3rd party OIDC providers such as Azure AD (or Entra ID as it is now known) or Okta, and access control.
+It supports multi-factor authentication using time-based one-time-passwords and hardware security keys such as Yubikey or Titan or any key which supports the FIDO2 standard.

 Most open source IAM tools only support relational databases, and among those, frequently only the open source databases.
 This makes it difficult, if not impossible, for many organizations to adopt